sagarpatil23192/docker_compose_demo/README.md

 Prerequisite:

 	The volume mapping inside the compose file for python container is done assuming that you clone the git repo in  /root folder.
-If you change the directory to clone th egit repo please make changes in the compose file also.
+If you change the directory to clone the git repo please make changes in the compose file also.